 Day 1 – Maha Songkran

-Maha Songkran means ‘big change’ and this day officially marks the end of one year and the start of a new one.
-Each year one of seven angels is assigned (depending on the day New Year falls on) to protect the World for the coming year.
+Maha Songkran means ‘big change’, and this day officially marks the end of one year and the start of a new one.
+Each year, one of seven angels is believed to arrive, depending on the day and time the New Year begins, to protect the world for the coming year.

-Tables of offerings for the angel are displayed at the entrance to homes; they include fruit, candles, incense sticks, flowers and twinkling lights.
-The offering changes depending on the angel.
-Families ‘compete’ to have the best display to ensure their house is protected for that year.
-Many families also visit their local pagoda to pray and to give gifts of food, drink, incense, and money to the monks.
-I accompanied my friend and her Khmer fiance to his local Pagoda, we took the monks a box of bottled water, a slab of Fantas and bundles of incense wrapped in $5 USD notes.
+Tables of offerings are often displayed at the entrances of homes, with fruit, candles, incense sticks, flowers and twinkling lights arranged carefully to welcome the angel.
+The exact offering can vary from year to year.
+Many families also visit their local pagoda to pray and bring gifts of food, drink, incense and money for the monks.
+I went with my friend and her Khmer fiancé to his local pagoda, where we took a box of bottled water, a slab of Fanta and bundles of incense wrapped in 5-dollar notes.

 Day 2 – Virak Wanabat

 Wanabat means ‘day of giving’; on the second day of Khmer New Year, the tradition is for children to give gifts to their parents and grandparents.
-Sometimes money and clothes are donated to those less fortunate than themselves!
+Sometimes, money and clothes are donated to those less fortunate than themselves!
 People gather at pagodas to build a sand mountain to honour their ancestors.
-It has a peak at the top surrounded by four smaller peaks that represent Buddha and his disciples.
-In the evening monks at the pagodas give water blessings.
+It has a peak at the top surrounded by four smaller peaks representing Buddha and his disciples.
+In the evening, monks at the pagodas give water blessings.

 Day 3 – Tanai Lieng Saka